bookofproofs/bookofproofs.github.io/_sources/history/20th-century/martinelli.md

 * Martinelli received many honours for his outstanding contributions.
 * Signorini was a mathematical physicist, best known for his work on elasticity, who had taught Martinelli when he was an undergraduate.
 * In 1948, while in Genoa, Martinelli was elected to the Accademia Ligure di Scienze e Lettere, an Academy founded in 1798 and based in Genoa.
-* In addition to his roles in universities, Martinelli had an important role in the national Italian mathematics scene, for example he played an important role in the Italian Mathematical Union serving for several years on its Scientific Commission.

 Born 11 November 1911, Pescia, Pistoia, Tuscany, Italy.
 Died 27 August 1999, Rome, Italy.